Takuaka/MSDAC_Website/README.md

     Just put in a picture slideshow?
 I guess.
 Nothing else really to put there

 - About Us

+    Should put here a little spiel about the church, and the pastor Maybe put the names of all the officers/Board members here? idk
 - Contact

+    Prolly just the social pages.
+Should ask if we're gonna make them public
 - Current Events
 - Social Media Links
 - Other Resources